-Picture this: a cozy pub, a cold beer in hand, and a potential colleague or mentee across the table.
-How can you gauge if this person is a good fit for your team or a reliable partner?
-Enter the “Two Beers and a Puppy” test, a quirky yet insightful way to assess compatibility, straight out of Ross McCammon’s 2015 book, Works Well with Others: An Outsider’s Guide to Shaking Hands, Shutting Up, Handling Jerks, and Other Crucial Skills in Business That No One Ever Teaches You.
+Picture this: a cozy pub, a cold beer in hand, and a potential colleague, mentee, or business partner across the table.
+How do you gauge if this person is genuinely a good fit for your team or merely good at performing in interviews?
+Enter the “Two Beers and a Puppy” test, a deceptively simple yet remarkably insightful framework for assessing professional compatibility, straight out of Ross McCammon’s 2015 book, Works Well with Others: An Outsider’s Guide to Shaking Hands, Shutting Up, Handling Jerks, and Other Crucial Skills in Business That No One Ever Teaches You.

 The Essence of the Test

-At its core, the test boils down to two simple questions:
+At its core, the test boils down to two disarmingly simple questions:

 - Would you (gladly and willingly) have two beers with this person?